Hair Schools in Utah

 Once you receive your license, you will need to renew it no later than September 30th in odd-numbered years.
 The fee for renewal is $52.

 Before you can legally work as a hair designer in Utah, you must get a cosmetology license from the Utah Division of Occupational and Professional Licensing.
 This license also allows you to work with skin and nails.
 You'll need at least 1,600 hours of professional training before you can sit for your licensing exams.
 O*Net reports a great job outlook for Utah cosmetologists and hair designers.
-Job openings for cosmetologists are expected to increase by 28% between 2010 and 2020, creating nearly 300 new jobs each year (O*Net, 2010).
+Job openings for cosmetologists are expected to increase by 34% between 2016 and 2026.
 This is considerably higher than the national average, showing how many opportunities there are for Utah hair designers.
 As a hair designer, you may earn a base salary and then collect tips from your clients.
 You can also choose to rent a chair at a salon and set your own rates.
-The average salary for a Utah cosmetologist is $25,300 per year (O*Net, 2013).
-On the high end, you may earn up to $45,200 per year (O*Net, 2013).
+The average salary for a Utah cosmetologist is $26,060 per year (O*Net, 2019).

 Hair design is one career that gives you the freedom to completely change your life and enjoy the security that a stable job can bring.
 The Times Herald tells the story of Anna Mai Baksh, an immigrant that used cosmetology to build a successful life in the United States.
 After being interested in cosmetology her whole life, she attended cosmetology school after her family moved to America.
 Two decades later, she opened a family salon that quickly became one of the most trusted and recommended salons in her area.
 Building strong hair design skills and taking care of your customers day in and day out can have the same result for you.
 Your hair design skills may lead you to a career in a salon or spa.
 In addition to doing hair styles for special events, you might help clients come up with the perfect hair cut or treatment for daily life.
 It's clear that communication is one of the most important aspects of a career in hair design.
 Listening to your clients to figure out what they need may be the best way to build customers' confidence in you.
 Little by little, you can establish a base of customers that rely on you for high-quality hair styling!